burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 std::cout <<
   std::format("diameter required for {} is {:.2f}.\n", x, y);
 ```
-Slightly simplified general form of the format specifiers is the following:
+A slightly simplified general form of the format specifiers is the following:

 `[[fill]align][sign][#][0][width][.precision][type]`.